apache/cordova-docs/docs/en/2.1.0rc1/guide/plugin-development/windows-phone/index.md

 Handling serialization errors in your plugin's C# method
 --------------------------------------------------------

-When interpretting your arguments, it is a good idea to use a try/catch block in case we have bad input.
+When interpreting your arguments, it is a good idea to use a try/catch block in case we have bad input.
 This is a pattern used throughout the Cordova C# code:

     string optVal = null;